shiftynick/google-takeout-photos-tools/README.md

 - **Smart searching** - Use regex patterns to find specific files
 - **Date analysis** - Discover the time range of your photo collection
 - **Selective extraction** - Extract only the files you need
+ - **Thumbnail uploads** - New!
+Generate thumbnails on upload (512×512 max) with filenames prefixed by `thumb-`, or upload thumbnails only

 ## Installation